From Canopy to Ground via ForestGen3D: Learning Cross-Domain Generation of 3D Forest Structure from Aerial-to-Terrestrial LiDAR: ForestGen3D

 The DDPM architecture consists of two components: a forward diffusion process that progressively corrupts the input point cloud \( \X^0 \in \mathbb{R}^{N \times 3} \) over \( T \) steps by multiplying it with a decaying factor while adding Gaussian noise, and a learned reverse process that denoises the corrupted sample back to a clean reconstruction.
 This yields a training trajectory: $\X^0 \rightarrow \X^1 \rightarrow \cdots \rightarrow \X^T \sim \mathcal{N}(0, \mathbf{I})$, as the forward (diffusion) process, $ \X^T \rightarrow \X^{T-1} \rightarrow \cdots \rightarrow \hat{\X}^0$ as the reverse (denoising) process.
 The model conditions each denoising step on ALS observations \( \Y \), enabling it to learn structure consistent with the canopy geometry while generating plausible TLS content beneath.
-The network uses an encoder–decoder U-Net structure adapted to point clouds \cite{lyu2021conditional}, where each block is implemented using PointNet++ layers \cite{qi2017pointnet}.
-Conditioning is applied through feature-wise modulation blocks at each level of the hierarchy, allowing ALS input to guide the generation process.
+The generative backbone used in ForestGen3D corresponds to the Conditional Generation Network (CGNet) architecture in \cite{lyu2021conditional}, which enables us to condition denoising based on ALS point cloud measurements.
+CGNet consists of three principal components: a PointNet++ based denoising network \cite{qi2017pointnet}, a ConditionNet that encodes ALS structure, and a FeatureMapper that fuses both representations.
+The denoising network follows a hierarchical, U-Net architecture that extracts features from noisy point clouds using multi-scale grouping and radius based neighborhood search.
+Four hierarchical levels are used, employing radii of 0.1, 0.2, 0.4, and 0.8~m with 32 neighbors sampled at each scale.
+Feature dimensions progress through $\{32, 64, 128, 256, 512\}$, and residual multi layer perceptron (MLP) blocks with skip connections are used to improve stability across diffusion steps.
+The diffusion timestep is embedded using a 128 dimensional positional encoding and concatenated to point level features.
+ALS-based conditioning is provided through the ConditionNet, which mirrors the hierarchical structure of the denoising network and extracts both local and global structural features from the ALS point cloud.
+Its feature dimensions follow $\{32, 32, 64, 64, 128\}$, enabling the network to capture the vertical distribution patterns, and scan sparsity.
+The resulting ALS features are aligned with the denoising hierarchy and supplied to the FeatureMapper, which integrates noisy point cloud features and ALS information using FiLM-style modulation \cite{perez2018film}.
+This module applies shared MLP feature transforms, radius-based grouping, and an attention mechanism with grouped feature transformations and batch normalized activations.
+Together, these components ensure that the reverse diffusion process is guided both by ALS derived structure and by the learned statistical distribution of TLS geometry.
 A high-level schematic of the model architecture is shown in Fig.~\ref{fig:schematic}.

 The model is trained on point clouds \( \X,\Y \sim p_{data}(\X, \Y) \in \mathbb{R}^{N \times 3} \times \mathbb{R}^{M \times 3} \), sampled from aligned TLS/ALS pairs.
 The forward diffusion process follows a first-order Markov chain by adding Gaussian noise over \( T \) steps (e.g., $T=1000$.
 The reverse process learns to approximate \( p(\X^{t-1} \mid \X^t, \Y) \), thereby denoising the latent variable back to a plausible TLS point cloud.
 Figure~\ref{fig:denoising} illustrates the generative process in a leave-one-out setting, where a withheld TLS scan is reconstructed using only its associated ALS input.
 The figure shows the denoising trajectory starting from an initial sample \( \X^T \sim \mathcal{N}(0, \mathbf{I}) \) and progressively refining toward a tree structure that closely approximates the held-out TLS reference.
 Notably, the model is able to synthesize sub-canopy features that are missing from the ALS input, highlighting the DDPM's capacity to infer occluded structural details.